ay-ka/practice/README.md

 <h3 style="font-size:1px">(this project mainly developed for persian data but with selecting proper english font and by adding proper stopwords, it will work for english data too)</h3>

+#####this project mainly developed for persian data but with selecting proper english font and by adding proper stopwords, it will work for english data too

 <br />
 <br />